swagen/swagen/README.md

 ## Configuration
 Swagen configuration is specified in a JavaScript file called `swagen.config.js`, typically located at the root of your project.

+TBD: Configuration file options
+TBD: Writing configuration in JSON instead of JavaScript
+TBD: Writing configuration in Typescript instead of JavaScript